mangena-dave/SampleJavaScriptTestFramework/README.md

 2) Figure out a way to make the main file load the actual script so that it can be re-used w/o recopying code

-3) Figure out why it doesn't work on FF